aselshall/eds/admin/live_syllabus2024.md

 - Project: [Environmental Data Driven Inquiry and Exploration (Eddie)](https://serc.carleton.edu/eddie)
 - Journal: [Environmental Data Science](https://www.cambridge.org/core/journals/environmental-data-science) by Cambridge University Press
 - Resource gallery: [Project Pythia Resource Gallery](https://projectpythia.org/resource-gallery.html)

-## Course Learning Objectives

-By the end of this course, you will be able to:
-- Apply basic Python programming skills and libraries related to scientific computing such as NumPy, SciPy, Pandas, Matplotlib, Xarray and Catropy
-- Write Python codes to access, manage, analyze, visualize, and share environmental data from various sources such as files, databases, dashboards, and web scraping
-- Use Python to analyze climate change data using datasets such as Coupled Model Intercomparison Project Phase 6 (CMIP6) data
-- Perform spatial analysis of environmental and water resources data using platforms and libraries such as Google Earth Engine, USGS ScienceBasePy, and FloPy
-- Execute project using Python, encompassing data analysis and visualization to address environmental and water resources challenges and inform decision

 ## Assessment and Grading